As of 2019, this page is no longer being updated.

 Return Ratings are assigned to each fund for all the three evaluation periods.
 Funds recieve a “-2” (highlighted in red) for being in the bottom quintile, while those in top quintile receive a “2” (blue).

 A Risk Rating is also assigned based a “potential bad year” relative to other funds in the same category.
 Funds get a “2” (highlighted in red) for being highest risk and a “-2” (blue) for being lowest risk.
 (Caution: This rating measures a fund’s risk relative to other funds in same category, so a fund in a high volatility category like energy can have high absolute risk relative to market, even if it has a low risk rating in its category.)

 The funds are sorted initially by broad investment Type (Fixed Income, Asset Allocation, or Equity), then by Category, and then by 3-year APR.
 Use icons in lower right corner to view full-size spreadsheet in Excel online, which includes supports search and print, or download.
 If having trouble viewing, click here.

 The next table presents Honor Roll Funds, which have delivered absolute returns in the top quintile of their categories during the past 1, 3, and 5 years.
 If you own any fund on this list, congratulations!
 If nothing else, the list provides good contrast to the Three Alarm list.

-- The MFO Rating System evaluates oldest share class only and excludes money market funds.
+- The MFO Rating System evaluates oldest share class only.